tarekammari/HODHOD/README.md

 ## Overview

-The script `hodhod_SentData.py` is involved with networking and cryptography functionalities, possibly related to sending data over a network in an encrypted format.
+The script `hodhod_SentData.py` is involved with networking and cryptography functionalities, related to sending data over a network in an encrypted format.

 ## Imports